 My husband and I spent a lot of time and effort in designing our son's nursery.
-Since we were first time parents, we had all the time in the world to think things out before Theo's arrival.
+Since we were first time parents, we had all the time in the world to think things out before our son's arrival.

 When it comes to designing your baby's nursery, it is easy to become too focused on only the decor aspect.
 But it is also very important to consider the functionality of your space.
 Whether you have a big room or a small room, you will want to arrange your baby's new things in a way that will allow you to navigate the room as efficiently and easily as possible.
 Now, back to the decor!

 One of my favorite things about designing our son's room was creating the weathered wood wall.
 My husband salvaged this wood from the city.
 We then treated a few of the wood pieces with a vinegar solution, which darkened the wood.

 The final look was everything I was hoping for.
 When we moved, I would have done anything to take this wall with us.
 My husband promised he would create an even better one in our new home one day.
 If you are looking to do a wood wall, but want to go the easy route, you can try this peel and stick wood wall - it will give you the look without the trouble of searching for and installing distressed wood.

 Next up was the lighting.
 This bedroom already had a ceiling fan in it with a light, but I wanted some lamps as well.
 Since the ceiling lamp did not have a dimmer, I wanted lamps so that I could adjust the amount of light at any given time.